MillerLab-UCDavis/Voxit/Development/README_CreateVoxitStandaloneApp.txt

 	* for Windows, uncheck “Do not display the Windows Command Shell…”
 	* (optional) check Create log file, and call it something like “VoxitLog.txt”, as this might help debugging

+* In the upper right, click Package
+	* you should now find the installer executable in the folder you designated in Settings, /for_redistribution
+* In the upper left, click Save and save the project anywhere sensible
+* Run the executable to install Voxit!